SuperPanda/cits4419-dsdv/README.md

 # Make sure this file has uncommented all experiments you want to run
 ./experiment.sh
 ```

 We have also provided scripts to allow distributed workloads when running experiments with more data points.
 Just run
 ```
 ./distributed-experiment.sh <experiment number> <node number>
 ```
 Node number is currently set to a number between 1 and the length of the nodeSpeed parameter array (which is currently 3 elements long: 1m/s, 10m/s, 20m/s).

+### Building a new experiment
+In cits4419-dsdv directory, copy the pristine-experiment-skeleton folder to experiment#-name-of-experiment where # is the number of the experiment.
+In the new directory rename the pristine-experiment-skeleton.cc to be the name of the folder suffixed with '.cc'.
+This is importanted because WAF is setup to use the folder name in order to determine what function to run.

+Let us say it was experiment 6 named variable-settling-time, we now open experiment6-variable-settling-time.cc and modify the header includes; look for <NAME_OF_EXPERIMENT_DIRECTORY> in the header includes, and replace with the name of the experiment directory.

+You might want to look at experiment.sh for ways to automate running varying parameters.
+Also, any extra variables that are used for statistical purposes should be inserted into the output section at the end of the CaseRun function.
+Insert the parameter name at start where it reads "cbrNodes,nodeSpeed,throughput" (e.g. "settlingTime,cbrNodes,nodeSpeed,throughput").
+Also don't forget to add the variable to the output stream.
+If the variable is not available in the scope of CaseRun, just add the parameter to the CaseRun function and pass it.

 ## DSDV Experiments
 See experiment.sh for commands used.